minjong-ha/minjong-ha.github.io/docs/_posts/2022-04-25-host-guest-communication-1.markdown

 The KVM returns the result of the kvm_vcpu_ioctl() when the VM_EXIT happens.
 The VM_EXIT makes the CPU to escape from the GUEST_MODE and returns it to the so called HOST_MODE; If the CPU is in the Intel architecture, they are called non-root mode (GUEST_MODE), and root mode (HOST_MODE).
-Usually, there are two reasons that trigger the VM_EXIT: to handle the request that cannot be done in the GUEST_MODE, and the timer.
+Usually, there are two reasons what trigger the VM_EXIT: to handle the request that cannot be done in the GUEST_MODE, and the timer expire.
-Now for better understanding, assumes that there is a machine having only one physical CPU, and it tries to run the VM.
+For better understanding, assumes that there is a machine having only one physical CPU, and it tries to run the VM with QEMU-KVM hypervisor.
-First I explain is the timer reason VM_EXIT.
+First I will explain is the timer reason VM_EXIT.
 Since the machine has only one physical CPU, it cannot proceed any host's task if the CPU is in the GUEST_MODE.
 The CPU in the GUEST_MODE is only for the virtualized system.
-Thus, without the periodical VM_EXIT, the machine could not comeback from the GUEST_MODE and every host's tasks waits over and over.
+Thus, without the periodical VM_EXIT, the machine could not comeback from the GUEST_MODE and every host's tasks wait over and over.
-To prevent this disaster, every CPUs wakes up from the GUEST_MODE in every configurated timeslices.
+To prevent this disaster, every CPUs wake up from the GUEST_MODE in every configurated timeslices.
 It also means if we want to give more execution time to the VM, we could achieve it via extending the timeslices for the GUEST_MODE.
 Another reason is the operations that cannot be done in the GUEST_MODE.
 For example, the requests for the emulated devices usually trigger the VM_EXIT to complete actions.
 The QEMU hypervisor emulates the virtual devices for the VM.
-With the support of the BIOS for the VM, They could interact these virtual, logical devices.
+With the support of the BIOS for the VM, It could interact these virtual, logical devices.
-The VM hands over the requests executed inside the GUEST to these virtual devices.
+The Guest inside the VM hands over the requests that executed inside the GUEST to the virtual devices.
 However, they are not the real, physical devices.
 If the VM tries to send network packet to the other, the data should pass the physical network device.
 Since the emulated devices is not a real device, it cannot be done in the GUEST_MODE.